 If a voter has registered by mail and has no Florida driver's license, Florida identification card or social security number, and has not submitted a copy of their photo identification, they must show identification the first time they vote after registering.
 Voters in this situation who request absentee ballots will be mailed a special certificate and a special envelope in which to remit a copy of their identification along with their ballot.
 If a voter is required to provide ID and they return their absentee ballot without a copy of their ID or without affirming that they are exempt from the requirement, their ballot will be rejected.

-Instead of having absentee ballots mailed, voters may vote early at or take home a ballot from any branch of the Supervisor of Elections office.
+Instead of having vote by mail ballots mailed, voters may vote early or take home a ballot from the Supervisor of Elections office.
 See the Early Voting page for information about early voting.
-Take home ballots are generally available three weeks before the date of the election, although it would be a good idea to contact the elections office at Info@gadsdensoe.com to be sure that the ballots have arrived before coming in to get one.
+Take home ballots are generally available three weeks before the date of the election, although it would be a good idea to contact the elections office at Info@gadsdensoe.com or 850-627-9910 to be sure that the ballots have arrived before coming in to get one.

 Five days prior to Election Day, or on Election Day itself, if a voter is unable to pick up a ballot, he or she may designate another person to pick it up for him or her.
 This designation must be in writing and must be signed.
 The designee must show photo identification before they may pick up the ballot.
 No one may pick up more than two ballots for other voters, except for members of his or her immediate family as defined above.

-If a voter cannot mail or personally return his or her absentee ballot, he or she may have someone else return it.
-Regardless of how they are returned, all absentee ballots must be received at the Supervisor of Elections office by 7 PM on the day of the election to be eligible to be counted.
-They can be returned to any branch of the office by that time.
+If a voter cannot mail or personally return his or her vote by mail ballot, he or she may have someone else return it.
+Regardless of how they are returned, all vote by mail ballots must be received at the Supervisor of Elections office by 7 PM on the day of the election to be eligible to be counted.

-Absentee ballots must be returned in the certificate envelope that is included with the ballot.
+Vote by mail ballots must be returned in the certificate envelope that is included with the ballot.
 The certificate on this envelope must be signed and the signature must match the voter's signature in our registration records, or the ballot will not be counted.
 All absentee ballots that are received from voters and which have properly completed certificates are counted in every election.
-Rumors which state that absentee ballots are only counted in close elections or are not counted at all are absolutely false.
+Rumors which state that vote by mail ballots are only counted in close elections or are not counted at all are absolutely false.

-If an absentee ballot is requested and received, but then the voter decides to vote at his or her polling place instead, the voter should take the absentee ballot to the polling place and give it to the pollworkers, who will then allow him or her to vote a regular ballot.
-If the voter does not bring his or her unvoted absentee ballot and the pollworkers cannot verify that the voter's ballot has not been received by the elections office, the voter must vote by provisional ballot.
+If a vote by mail ballot is requested and received, but then the voter decides to vote at his or her polling place instead, the voter should take the vote by mail ballot to the polling place and give it to the pollworkers, who will then allow him or her to vote a regular ballot.
+If the voter does not bring his or her vote by mail ballot and the pollworkers cannot verify that the voter's ballot has not been received by the elections office, the voter must vote by provisional ballot.

-Absentee voters can check on the status of their ballot request by clicking here and entering their last name (or voter ID number), date of birth and house number.
-On the resulting page, click on the View Current Election Cycle Ballot Status link and you will be shown whether your absentee ballot request has been received, whether your ballot has been mailed to you or whether your returned ballot has been received by our office.
+Voters can check on the status of their ballot request by clicking here and entering their last name (or voter ID number), date of birth and house number.
+On the resulting page, click on the View Current Election Cycle Ballot Status link and you will be shown whether your vote by mail ballot request has been received, whether your ballot has been mailed to you or whether your returned ballot has been received by our office.